 6.10 If the Customer subsequently makes a valid payment to us then the Service will be re-instated and we shall make all reasonable endeavours to restore all data collected by us for the Service provided to the Customer prior to a termination.
 If the Customer does not make a payment within 2 weeks then all such Customer data shall be deleted by us and the account terminated and Number(s) reclaimed by us and returned to stock for potential re-use by another person.

-7.1 Our service level provision is set out at https://www.circleloop.com/pricing and is known as the “Unlimited” Plan.
-We also offer a “Free” service which is operated in conjunction with selected partners and/or promotions.
+7.1 Our service level provisions are set out at https://www.circleloop.com/pricing and we have two paid for plans known as the “Unlimited” Plan and Pay as you Go (PAYG) Plan.
+We may also offer a “Free” service which is operated in conjunction with selected partners and/or promotions.

 7.2 The Free service is a free service to which the terms and conditions set out herein shall apply save where not applicable.
 For the avoidance of doubt, the Free service is an inbound call only service and you will not be able to make outgoing calls using this service.

-7.4 Notwithstanding any other provision of these terms and conditions, if you do not terminate the free trial within the 7 day period the provisions of clause 9.1 will apply and the amount of Premium Features and Usage Rates will be invoiced in accordance with clause 6.7.
+7.4 Notwithstanding any other provision of these terms and conditions, if you do not choose to add card payment details before the end of the 7 day trial, your account will be suspended on day 7.
+You may add payment details up to 30 days post-trial period, at which point the account will activate immediately and the amount of Premium Features and Usage Rates will be invoiced in accordance with clause 6.7.

-7.6 If you add new Users or extra Numbers into the Unlimited services then these will be charged for in advance calculated pro-rata for the remainder of the current billing period.
+7.6 If you add new Users or extra Numbers into the Unlimited or PAYG services then these will be charged for in advance calculated pro-rata for the remainder of the current billing period.
 In the following billing months, any new User or Number charges will be consolidated into a single bill combining both monthly fees, any Premium Features and any usage based on the Usage Rates.

 8.1 The Customer shall not attempt to circumvent system security or access the source code of the Software or the Application of the Service.